nrader2000/Switcharoo/README.md

 # Switcharoo-App
 Fronting Catalog Accessibility Tool

+*ADVISORY* - due to how this is hosted, storage on this application is limited to the page/the device the data was entered, the data you apply will likely only appear on that version of the page!!

 ### How to Use
 To add a member, click the plus sign next to "Add Member".
 This will take you to a new page where you can enter items such as the member's name, their pronouns, description, and select a representative picture.